inadvertently/Blame-Discord-Bot/README.md

 # Setup:

-1. Run the main.py file and install the necessary packages
-2. Open the file either on Notepad or an IDE (VSC (Visual Studio Code)).
+1. Open the file either on Notepad or an IDE (VSC (Visual Studio Code)).
-3. Run main.py
+2. Run the main.py file and install the necessary packages